Zee159/coachflux/UK_ENGLISH_CONVERSATIONAL.md

 ---

-**Your B2B leadership reflection tool now feels like a real conversation with a professional coach!** 🎯
+**Your GROW coaching tool now feels like a real conversation with a supportive coach!** 🎯